Snap Inc. (NYSE:SNAP) Shares Sold by Barings LLC

-Barings LLC cut its position in shares of Snap Inc. (NYSE:SNAP – Get Rating) by 26.6% during the 4th quarter, according to the company in its most recent filing with the SEC.
-The firm owned 9,749 shares of the company’s stock after selling 3,540 shares during the quarter.
-Barings LLC’s holdings in Snap were worth $458,000 as of its most recent filing with the SEC.
+Barings LLC decreased its stake in shares of Snap Inc. (NYSE:SNAP – Get Rating) by 26.6% during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 9,749 shares of the company’s stock after selling 3,540 shares during the period.
+Barings LLC’s holdings in Snap were worth $458,000 as of its most recent SEC filing.

-Snap (NYSE:SNAP – Get Rating) last released its quarterly earnings data on Thursday, April 21st.
-The company reported ($0.02) earnings per share for the quarter, missing the consensus estimate of $0.01 by ($0.03).
+Snap (NYSE:SNAP – Get Rating) last posted its earnings results on Thursday, April 21st.
+The company reported ($0.02) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.01 by ($0.03).
+The business had revenue of $1.06 billion during the quarter, compared to analyst estimates of $1.07 billion.
 Snap had a negative net margin of 12.71% and a negative return on equity of 16.37%.
-The company had revenue of $1.06 billion during the quarter, compared to the consensus estimate of $1.07 billion.
-During the same quarter in the prior year, the company posted ($0.19) earnings per share.
-The company’s revenue for the quarter was up 38.1% on a year-over-year basis.
-Sell-side analysts forecast that Snap Inc. will post -0.43 EPS for the current year.
+Snap’s revenue was up 38.1% compared to the same quarter last year.
+During the same quarter last year, the firm earned ($0.19) earnings per share.
+As a group, equities analysts anticipate that Snap Inc. will post -0.43 EPS for the current year.

 Snap Company Profile (Get Rating)